mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Why aren't we creating a unique index in the key vault collection?
 ------------------------------------------------------------------

-There should be a unique index on keyAltNames.
-Although GridFS automatically creates indexes as a convenience upon first write, it has been problematic before.
-It requires the createIndex privilege, which a user might not have if they are just querying the key vault collection with find and adding keys with insert.
+There should be a unique index on the ``keyAltNames`` field with a partial index filter for only documents where ``keyAltNames`` exists.
+Although GridFS automatically creates indexes as a convenience upon first write, it has been problematic before due to requiring the ``createIndex`` privilege, which a user might not have if they are just querying the key vault collection with find and adding keys with insert.